alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Main Navigation

-The landing-page top-level navigation.
+The top-level navigation.
 It supports multiple headings, each with a row of links.
 The only supported keys are the `type` key and the `navigation_group_id` key, which should point to an id of a [navigation group](#navigation-groups) to use for the menu items.

 ```yaml
 - type: main_navigation